stephane-klein/poc-sveltekit-ssr-tailwindcss-storybook/README.md

 # SvelteKit SSR + TailwindCSS + Storybook POC

-Project status: I stopped this project to move on to https://histoire.dev/
+Project status: I stopped this project to move on to <https://histoire.dev/>, see https://github.com/stephane-klein/poc-sveltekit-ssr-tailwindcss-histoire

 Components and libraries: